paulononaka/mobcli/README.md

 > Mobcli is a command line tool for Android developers to automate the building of an Android mono-repo multi project (features team).

-## Todo

-- Validate if it find has no projets and identify app by com.android.application plugin

 ## Requirements

 This application depends on: